nocchipi/new-orleans-local-wealth-profile/README.md

 model_validation.Rmd - This file doesn't have much documentation.
 It generates graphics and explanations for the technical paper for this project, and is part of our model validation.
 See the technical paper.

 03b_poststrat.Rmd - After generating the model objects from the code in 03a_models, this file does the post-stratification of the models onto the local IPUMS data.
 This is where the final dataframe for the analysis & graphics gets created.
 This process is computationally intense for a short time.
 It runs on my PC, but nearly maxes out the CPU for a few minutes.
-There will be updates to this file in the future from The Data Center, including error calculations.

 04_graphics.Rmd - This file generates the graphics for Metro New Orleans included in the wealth profile.